Banking Courses Syllabus & Subjects 2025

 author

-The syllabus for banking courses includes many topics about finance, like the basics of banks and insurance, how to do accounting, managing finances, how banks work in India, what the Reserve Bank of India does and its duties.
-It also talks about how to manage risks and market products from banks as well as understanding finance behaviours.
-The usual subjects that are taught consist of laws related to banking and practice methods; accounting paired with financial knowledge; fundamentals on management; detailed study on financial management; learning about Indian economy plus their system for finances; ways to market services tied with finance along with knowing computers and managing an office.
+The syllabus for banking courses includes many topics about finance, like the basics of banks and insurance, how to do accounting, managing finances, how banks work in India, what the Reserve Bank of India does, and its duties.
+It also talks about how to manage risks and market products from banks, as well as understanding financial behaviours.
+The usual subjects that are taught consist of laws related to banking and practice methods; accounting paired with financial knowledge; fundamentals of management; a detailed study on financial management; learning about the Indian economy, plus their system for finances; ways to market services tied with finance, along with knowing computers and managing an office.

-In India, the syllabuses for various bank exams such as IBPS - which covers positions like Clerk, Probationary Officer and Specialist Officer in Regional Rural Banks – often have subjects comprising Reasoning, English Language proficiency, Numerical Skills along with Computer Knowledge and General Awareness.
-For the RBI (Grade B) examination, one must prepare in General Awareness, English Language, Quantitative Aptitude and Reasoning Ability.
-For SBI (PO & Clerk), the subjects are Reasoning Ability, Quantitative Aptitude, English Language, General Awareness and Computer Knowledge.
+In India, the syllabuses for various bank exams, such as IBPS, which cover positions like Clerk, Probationary Officer, and Specialist Officer in Regional Rural Banks, often have subjects comprising Reasoning, English Language proficiency, Numerical Skills, along with Computer Knowledge and General Awareness.
+For the RBI (Grade B) examination, one must prepare in General Awareness, English Language, Quantitative Aptitude, and Reasoning Ability.
+For SBI (PO & Clerk), the subjects are Reasoning Ability, Quantitative Aptitude, English Language, General Awareness, and Computer Knowledge.
 The syllabus is different for each group and tests important financial skills as well as basic intelligence and computer abilities.

 Show Less